tatwan/emr-pyspark/README.md

 ## Architecture using AWS EMR

-We will leverage AWS to create our solution.
-The advantage go the cloud is that we can simply spin an EMR cluster, run our ETL job, then terminate the cluster to save on cost.
-We only pay for the duration of computer power used.
+We will leverage AWS to develop our solution.
+The advantage of the cloud is that we can simply spin an EMR cluster, run our ETL job, then terminate the cluster to save on cost.
+We only pay for the duration of the compute processing used.

 ![img](images/emrarch.png)